 During one of my frequent trips to London, Danny and I met so he could tell me about his new venture, Nexus.
 I was fascinated by the concept.
 I gave him some ideas and introduced him to some of the experts who are now involved in the business, as well as some people who are in the process of investing.
 I’ve been helping him ad hoc almost since the beginning.
 Danny then asked me to become a Director, and later we decided I would become Executive Director, in order to have a more hands-on role.

-As Executive Director, what contribution are you looking to make to the development of Nexus?
+As Chairman, what contribution are you looking to make to the development of Nexus?

 I have a pretty extensive, high-level, and global network, which I am able to utilize to assist with Nexus and my other activities.